apache/accumulo-website/_docs-2-0/development/summaries.md

 dedicated cache for summary data on each tserver with a configurable size.
 In order for summary data to fit in cache, it should probably be small.

+For information on writing a custom summarizer see the javadoc of the {% jlink org.apache.accumulo.core.client.summary.Summarizer %}
+class.
+The package {% jlink org.apache.accumulo.core.client.summary.summarizers %}
-For information on writing a custom summarizer see the javadoc for `org.apache.accumulo.core.client.summary.Summarizer`.
-The package `org.apache.accumulo.core.client.summary.summarizers` contains summarizer implementations that ship with Accumulo and can be configured for use.
+contains summarizer implementations that ship with Accumulo and can be configured for use.

 ## Inaccuracies